 Animation of a wave function collapsing - click to restart

 If | ψ |2 were simply regarded as the probability that at a certain point a given particle is found at a given time, it could happen that the same elementary process produces an action in two or several places on the screen.
 But the interpretation, according to which | ψ |2 expresses the probability that this particle is found at a given point, assumes an entirely peculiar mechanism of action at a distance, which prevents the wave continuously distributed in space from producing an action in two places on the screen.”Einstein came to call this spukhafte Fernwerkung, “spooky action at a distance.”
-It is known as nonlocality.
+It is known today as nonlocality.
 Niels Bohr recalled Einstein’s description.
 He drew Einstein's figure on a blackboard, but he did not understand what Einstein was saying.

-Einstein referred at one of the sessions to the simple example, illustrated by Fig. 1, of a particle (electron or photon) penetrating through a hole or a narrow slit in a diaphragm placed at some distance before a photographic plate.Bohr's point A is the dot in our animation where the particle is found.
+Einstein referred at one of the sessions to the simple example, illustrated by Fig. 1, of a particle (electron or photon) penetrating through a hole or a narrow slit in a diaphragm placed at some distance before a photographic plate.
+On account of the diffraction of the wave connected with the motion of the particle and indicated in the figure by the thin lines, it is under such conditions not possible to predict with certainty at what point the electron will arrive at the photographic plate, but only to calculate the probability that, in an experiment, the electron will be found within any given region of the plate.
+The apparent difficulty, in this description, which Einstein felt so acutely, is the fact that, if in the experiment the electron is recorded at one point A of the plate, then it is out of the question of ever observing an effect of this electron at another point (B), although the laws of ordinary wave propagation offer no room for a correlation between two such events.Bohr's point A is the dot in our animation where the particle is found.
 His point B is Einstein's concern about another point where there is/was a non-zero probability of finding the particle.

-Now Information Physics Explains the Two-Slit ExperimentAlthough we cannot say anything about the particle’s whereabouts, we can say clearly that what goes through the two slits and interferes with itself is information.
+How Information Physics Explains the Two-Slit ExperimentAlthough we cannot say anything about the particle’s whereabouts, we can say clearly that what goes through the two slits and interferes with itself is information.
 The wave function tells us the abstract probability of finding the particle somewhere.
 In our latest information interpretation of quantum mechanics, we ask where the information about the probabilities of finding a particle are really coming from?